ArpitPrd/Gem5-Tutorial/Notes.md

 - (For bonus you need a cross compiler)
 - read about stats from here: https://www.gem5.org/documentation/learning_gem5/part1/gem5_stats/
+- run over two types of CPUs in-order and out-of-order

 ## Did not understand but can be useful